 - If your critical skills are on the list, you will need to be assessed by authorities in your field.
 This assessment will be done before you qualify for a skills visa.

 - Have a look at which critical skill visa scheme for which you are eligible.
-To this end, you need to understand your rights and obligations under the programme.
-Here are the four most common skilled migration programmes.
+To this end, you need to understand your rights and obligations under the program.
+Here are the four most common skilled migration programs.

 The Temporary Skill Shortage visa (TSS) (Subclass 482)